dxps/dxps/README.md

 - Thinking in Go and Rust programming languages, and Distributed Systems architectures.
 - Big fan of Clean Architecture and Event Driven Architectures.
 - Used to love Java and (most of) its ecosystem.

-- Used to implement solutions and deliver trainings on (mainly IBM) HA clustering technologies.
+Used to love implementing solutions and deliver trainings on IBM HA clustering solutions and AIX operating system.
+But that's less about software development, so for further details checkout [my Linkedin](https://www.linkedin.com/in/marius-ileana/) profile.

 And some GitHub stats:
 <br/>